hangbale/photography-blog/README.md

 ### 2022-6-30
 - explain how to develop a theme
 ### 2022-7-23
-- bug fix in windows
+- bug fix on windows

 ## Features